Mohamed Massaquoi: College career

 He finished his collegiate career at the University of Georgia with 158 catches for 2,282 yards and 16 touchdowns, which ranks fourth best in school history.
 Massaquoi had a strong senior season with career-highs in catches (58), yards (920), and touchdowns (8).
-In Massaquoi's last four regular-season games at Georgia, he caught 29 passes for 544 yards and 4 touchdowns (including a career-high 3 in Georgia's 45-42 loss to Georgia Tech).
+In Massaquoi's last four regular-season games at Georgia, he caught 29 passes for 544 yards and 4 touchdowns (including a career-high 3 in Georgia's 45–42 loss to Georgia Tech).
 His longest reception came in his junior season against SEC East rival Florida, hauling in an 84-yard touchdown pass from quarterback Matthew Stafford.

 Professional career

 Cleveland Browns

-Massaquoi was drafted by the Browns in the second round with the 50th overall pick in the 2009 NFL Draft.
+Massaquoi was drafted by the Browns in the second round with the 50th overall pick in the 2009 NFL draft.

 Massaquoi was the Browns leading receiver during his rookie season (2009) with 34 catches for 624 yards, including an NFL best 148 receiving yards (on 8 catches) in Week 4.

 In his four years with the Browns, Massaquoi caught a total of 118 passes for 1,745 yards and 7 touchdowns.

 Jacksonville Jaguars

-Massaquoi was signed by the Jacksonville Jaguars on April 5, 2013 on a two-year deal.

-He was released on August 19, 2013.
+Massaquoi was signed by the Jacksonville Jaguars on April 5, 2013, on a two-year deal.
+However, he was released on August 19.

 New York Jets

 Massaquoi signed with the New York Jets on August 22, 2013.
-He was released on August 31, 2013.
+He was released on August 31.

 Accident

-In April 2017, Massaquoi suffered an ATV accident which led to the amputation of four fingers on his left hand.
+In April 2017, Massaquoi had an ATV accident which led to the amputation of four fingers on his left hand.